eduroam wireless network

 Internet ready devices such as game consoles and smart TVs can be connected to ResNet via Ethernet cable and registered on the student network using the Internet-Ready Device Registration page.

 Common devices on the student network include but are not limited to:

 CIT does not specifically ban any devices.
 If your computer or device is sending out malicious web traffic, the device may be banned from the network until the issue is resolved.
 You may also be subjected to daily bandwidth limitations

 How do I connect to the Internet?

 ResNet wired network - Connect your computer to the ResNet port in the wall via an Ethernet cable.
 Open your web browser, refresh the page, and follow the registration instructions on the page.
 If the registration page does not load, try clearing your browser's cookies and cache.
 If your network adapter is set to a manual IP address and/or DNS server for TCP/IP v4, you will need to change this setting to automatic.

 If you are trying to connect an Internet ready device to ResNet, first connect the device via Ethernet cable and have the device attempt to browse or load content.
 This will not work until your device is registered, but in order for it to be registered it must be "seen" on the network attempting to connect at least once.
 Go to the Internet-Ready Device Registration page to register your device.

 eduroam wireless network - Connect your computer or mobile device to the eduroam wireless network by selecting eduroam from the list of available wireless networks.
-Log in using your full StudentMail email address as your username and your Calvin passphrase as your password.
-See the WiFi at Calvin page for device-specific connection instructions.
+Connect using your full Calvin email address as your username and your Calvin passphrase as your password.
+See above for manual setup steps for various devices.